gitlabhq/gitlabhq/doc/gitlab-basics/create-branch.md

 1. Add a name for your new branch (you can't add spaces, so you can use hyphens or underscores)

-1. On the "create from" space, add the word: master or the name of the master branch
+1. On the "create from" space, add the the name of the branch you want to branch off from

 1. Click on the button "create branch"